The Three Friends and Jerry: Production

 The Three Friends and Jerry was produced by Happy Life (Sweden) and TMO Film GmbH (Germany) in association with Nickelodeon UK and Nickelodeon Germany.
 Internationally, the series was distributed by HIT Entertainment.

 In an interview from late 2020, Magnus Carlsson revealed many things about the development of the series.
 Carlsson first drew the characters around 1993 or 1994, and he later made an animated short starring the characters getting into trouble with drinking.
-When it was not picked up, he decided to retool the show to be more family-friendly, with him basing the main characters on actual friends he knew growing up (with Thomas being based on himself).
-When asked about questionable content in the show, Carlsson said that it was never a big deal or problem in Sweden.
+It was originally pitched to Comedy Central at first, but was rejected for being too similar to South Park, Carlsson decided to retool the show to be more family-friendly, with him basing the main characters on actual friends he knew growing up (with Thomas being based on himself).
+When asked about content in the show, Carlsson said that it was never a big deal or problem in Sweden.

 The main characters' long foreheads were inspired by the film “Coneheads”.

 He also initially wanted the theme song to be a reggae song but it was changed to a more Polka sounding melody.

 Telecast and home media

-In Sweden, the series first aired on SVT for its original run.
-It later aired reruns on SVT Barn throughout the 2000s and early 2010s.
+In Sweden, the series first aired on SVT for its original run, after ending, the channel aired reruns until November 8, 2005, with a brief return in 2008.
+It would also air reruns on SVT Barn from June 14, 2004 until October 30, 2011, when it was replaced by Corneil & Bernie.

 The show was originally aired in the United Kingdom on Nickelodeon and Nicktoons, with reruns remaining until 2010, mainly to fulfill European content guidelines.

 In Germany, the show was planned to air on Nickelodeon Germany, and Nickelodeon Germany is listed in the first few episodes' credits.
 However, the original incarnation of Nick Germany shut down in mid-1998.
 The series did not premiere in the country until 2001, when KiKA acquired free-TV rights.
-In 2005, the series began airing on Jetix.
-The series also reran on ProSieben MAXX from 2013 until 2014.
+It also aired on Fox Kids (later Jetix and Disney XD) in the country.
+The series would start rerunning on ProSieben MAXX from 2013 until 2014.

 In the U.S., the show initially aired from 1998 until 2000 on the Fox Family Channel.
+It also aired on the short-lived Boyz Channel.
 In 2005, the show's distributor, HIT Entertainment, partnered to launch the PBS Kids Sprout channel.
-The show aired on Sprout until late 2006.
+The show was available on Sprout on Demand until late 2006.

 In Canada, the show aired on YTV from 1999 until 2001, and in Australia, it aired on Nickelodeon.
 It also aired on NCRV in the Netherlands, Nickelodeon in Latin America, Boing in Spain, 2x2 in Russia, Premiere Austria in Austria, and Arutz HaYeladim in Israel.

 The series mostly aired on Fox Kids/Jetix and Nickelodeon channels worldwide.

 In the late 1990s-2000s, the show was released on VHS (in Sweden only) and DVDs internationally, but never released in North America.
 Most notably in Australia by Magna Home Entertainment, who released various episodes through 7 volumes.